jackby03/wovensnake/README.md

 ---

 ## **Features**
-- **Simplified Configuration**: Manage dependencies using a JSON/YAML-based configuration file for development, production, and release environments.
+- **Simplified Configuration**: Manage dependencies using a JSON/YAML-based configuration file (`wovenpkg.json`) for development, production, and release environments.
 - **Rust-Powered Performance**: Enjoy lightning-fast operations and reliability powered by Rust.
 - **Snake_Island Concept**: Isolate packages and their dependencies, keeping them modular and conflict-free.
+- **Work Directory Management**: Like Node’s `node_modules` or Python’s `venv`, manage your dependencies in isolated work directories for better organization and efficiency.
 - **Future-Proof Design**: Planned features like *Bridge_Snake* to connect shared dependencies efficiently and reduce redundancy.

 ---